Muzammil-Bilwani/advance-python-course/course_outline/README.md

 - Building a database-driven Django application from scratch
 - Implementing advanced database features and optimizations
 - Deploying the application to a production environment and testing scalability

+## Week 11: Introduction to Python and Multithreading

+- Revision of Python programming language
+- Introduction to multithreading
+- Basics of threading module
+- Thread synchronization and locks
+- Practical exercises and assignments

 ## Week 12: Web Scraping Basics